Douglas County, Kansas

 Kansas City's Montgall Avenue: Black Leaders and the Street They Called Home by Margie Carr

 Our own Margie Carr wrote Kansas City’s Montgall Avenue: Black Leaders and the Street They Called Home, the extraordinary, century-old history of one city block whose residents shaped the changing status of Black people in Kansas City and built the social and economic institutions that supported the city’s Black community during the first half of the twentieth century.
+The CASA office also has a copy available for lending.

 Buy Here